Skip to main content

 Our EF implementations currently support Postgres, MySQL, and SQLite3.

-The workflow here is broadly the same as with the normal MSSQL implementation: set up the docker container, configure user secrets, and run migrations against their relating databases in chronological order.
+The workflow here is broadly the same as with the normal MSSQL implementation: set up the Docker container, configure user secrets, and run migrations against their relating databases in chronological order.

 Requirements